Scottish-Tech-Army/soundscape-backend/README.md

 The final step is that Imposm takes the the intermediate format and writes the data to the PostgreSQL database.
 It then performs indexing of the data to improve performance.

+# Ingestion Service Updates

 Imposm can be configured to perform updates to the database as the OSM data is updated at source.
-The configuration file is config.json and the Python file which uses that is ingest_diffs.py
+The configuration file is config.json which tells Imposm where and when to get the updates and the Python file which uses that is ingest_diffs.py

 # PostgreSQL with PostGIS extensions

 The database is used for storage of the transformed data.
 Imposm creates a database 'osm' and within that there are three schema: import, production and backup.
 The schemas consist of three tables: osm_entrances, osm_places and osm_roads.

+There is a PostgreSQL function (soundscape_tile) that the Tile service uses to retrieve data:

+tilefunc.sql

-There is a function that the Tile service uses to retrieve data:  tilefunc.sql This takes the zoom, x and y coordinates and returns the GeoJSON for the bounding box defined by x and y.
+This takes the zoom, x and y coordinates and returns the GeoJSON for the bounding box defined by x and y.

+The bounding box function (TileBBox) that tilefunc.sql uses is defined in:

+postgis-vt-util.sql

 # Tile Service

-The tile service uses the aiohttp async web framework to provide a simple interface to allow the database to be queried.
+The tile service is gentiles.py and uses the aiohttp async web framework to provide a simple interface to allow the database to be queried.
 It expects a GET request in the /z/x/y format discussed above:
 '/{zoom}/{x}/{y}.json'

-It also has a /metrics interface which returns statistics about tiles served, etc. and a /probe/alive interface to check if the service is up.
+It also has a /metrics interface which returns statistics about tiles served, errors, etc. and a /probe/alive interface to check if the service is up.